 If you are now planning to work longer and perhaps are able to minimize the cash flow needs from your investment portfolio, this may allow you to take a little more exposure to equities and thus potentially achieve slightly higher returns over the long-term.
 Of course, the change to asset allocation won’t be dramatic, but a slight adjustment could be beneficial in the long-rune.
 Your individual risk tolerance and ability to withstand the volatility will still be a primary consideration.

 Some employers have adopted "phased retirement" programs that allow you to ease into retirement by working fewer hours, while also allowing you to receive all or part of your pension benefit.
 However, other employers require that you fully retire before you can receive your pension.
 And some plans even require that your pension benefit be suspended if you retire and then return to work for the same employer, even part-time.
 Check with your plan administrator.

 Update Retirement Projections

-Since life is a journey, changes will need to be made to your retirement projections and related decisions.
-Your professional can help you with financial modeling to focus on the income tax and investment decisions noted above and can update an appropriate spending level based on your extended working years.
-You may find the results generated from this analysis encouraging – perhaps you can now spend more on vacation, help out the grandchildren, or support your favorite charity in a manner that you previously thought impossible.
+As life is a journey, changes will need to be made to your retirement projections and related decisions.
+Your professional can help you with financial modeling to focus on some of the income tax and investment decisions noted above and can update an appropriate spending level based on your extended working years.
+You may find the results generated from this analysis encouraging – perhaps you can now spend more on vacation, help out the grandchildren, or support your favorite charity in a manner that you previously thought not possible.

 Modified by Oasis Wealth Planning Advisors with initial preparation by Broadridge Investor Communication Solutions, Inc. Copyright 2017.